Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-For the next, 8 bytes, we have to pollute TCACHE `entry_struct` again, but this time we set the address into which `scanf` reads to 8 bytes after the secret value's address.
+For the next, 8 bytes, we have to pollute `tcache_entry` struct again, but this time we set the address into which `scanf` reads to 8 bytes after the secret value's address.
 So, let's free the first allocation only so that it is added back into the singly linked list.

 ```
 ┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐